I am flying to Kuala Lumpur in January, and am making my way to Thailand. Ive looked on advice sites, and its all a bit unclear.

 You could always purchase the cheapest bus ticket out, if you pick a local bus it would be really cheap, and then not use it.
 The immigration authorities just need to see SOME evidence you don't plan on staying indefinitely.

 I'm not sure you can get a 90 day visa.
 I've been in and out of Thailand several times and I've never heard of someone getting a 90 day visa that wasnt work related.
 You automatically get a 30 day visa when arriving by plane and automatically get a 2 week visa when arriving by foot.
 The only way to extend is to leave and return.
 You can easily leave for 5 mins and cross right back over the border.
-Its a pain in the ass but all foreigners have to do it. about 4 years ago
+Its a pain in the ass but all foreigners have to do it. almost 7 years ago

 Just did a "visa run" in Northern Thailand (Mae Sai).
 The whole thing was easy and fast, infact when we went to the Myanmar side they just stamped our enty and departure stamps at the same time.
 The fee for Myanmar is 10 USD or 500 baht (which turns out to be 16-17 USD); I tried to pay with a 10 USD bill but they only accept bills 2009 or newer.
 So if you want to save 6 bucks use USD (2009 or newer).
 We also got another 30 days in Thailand for free, I had heard a rumor that they might be changing it at all overland border crossings to another 30 days (free).
 However, I am not sure is this is true at every overland crossing and how many times you are allowed to extend.